quenio/ATN/Manual/Assertions/README.md

   not (true => false)
 ```

-## Congruent Assertions
+## Equivalent Assertions

-An assertion composed of two other assertions by a congruence:
+An assertion composed of two other assertions by an equivalence:

 ```haskell
 p: Boolean